 Rating from TwistedSciFi

-Have you read An The Circuit: Executor Rising?
-Please share your comments below, and don’t forget to click on the yellow stars at the top of this post to share your rating (1-5 stars) of The Circuit: Executor Rising.
+Have you seen Under The Skin?
+Please share your comments below, and don’t forget to click on the yellow stars at the top of this post to share your rating (1-5 stars) of Under The Skin.

 REN ZELEN describes herself as “a writer, academic editor, reviewer, pop culture junkie, movie buff, rock music enthusiast, science nerd and Sandra Bullock lookalike”.
 Her fiction and past reviews can be found on her own website: Lethal Lexicon.